 Hiring someone who has the right motivations and drive is one of the main objectives of P-O fit.
 Motivation alignment directly relates to organizational commitment, job satisfaction, and performance at an individual and organizational level.

-For startups especially, ensuring a prospective employee's motives come from the right place is critical.
+Ensuring a prospective employee's motives come from the right place is critical.
 If motives are wrong, it can result in a lack of morale, low performance and can become an economic burden.

 While it may feel overwhelming, employees are organizations' biggest assets, so care needs to be put into the hiring process.

-Before hiring for P-O fit, startups first need to have a comprehensive plan of expectations, needs, organizational goals, and more.
+Before hiring for P-O fit, companies first need to have a comprehensive plan of expectations, needs, organizational goals, and more.
 This will help facilitate the process, feel less scary, and reduce bias and malpractice by having a structured approach.